GEN Z’S JOURNEY IN HVAC: How Summer Work Shaped My Career View

 The End of The Road

 I enjoyed my time as an Install Helper.
 Hard, honest work isn’t easy to come by these days.
 It seems many employers just want to take advantage of you till you burn out.
 That was not the case in HVAC.
 The people there were all kind in their own way, and not one of them was ever frustrated or short with me.
 They were thrilled that I was learning and doing my best to understand the mechanics of it all.
 That positive, cross-generational communication did a lot for me.
 It was reassuring.
-I knew that I would miss the mentorship provided by the all the members of the team.
-Working day-in and day-out with the same people fostered a sense of community and camaraderie that you’d be hard pressed to replicate elsewhere.
+I knew that I would miss the mentorship provided by all the members of the team.
+Working day in and day out with the same people fostered a sense of community and camaraderie that you’d be hard-pressed to replicate elsewhere.

-My education in HVAC had been a community effort, a community of some of the hardest working folks it’s been my pleasure to meet.
-Although my contributions were small, there exists a sense of pride and personal satisfaction when I go by the buildings and houses where I had worked.
+My education in HVAC was a community effort, a community of some of the hardest-working folks I’ve had the pleasure of meeting.
+Although my contributions were small, I feel a sense of pride and personal satisfaction when

 Lessons Learned